wjhrdy/bitters/content.md

 Bitters came into being as a reaction to Gwen and Ev's ongoing frustration with 'user-friendly' website 'solutions'.

-Those of use using Bitters do so because we know the only way to have the freedom to express ourselves online is to know our full stack.
+Those of us using Bitters do so because we know the only way to have the freedom to express ourselves online is to know our full stack.

 ### What do I need to run Bitters?